ceph/ceph/doc/config-cluster/chef.rst

 	knife environment create Ceph

-A JSON file will appear, and perform the following:
+A JSON file will appear.
+Perform the following steps:

 #.
 Enter a description for the environment.
 #.
 In ``"default_attributes": {}``, add ``"ceph" : {}``.